-Family-Friendly Alpaca Farms in the Philly Area
+Family-Friendly Alpaca Farms in the Philadelphia Area

 The animals here are fenced in, but are happy and curious once they see you, and enjoy being petted through the fence while Maggie gives a brief alpaca education.
 Her store is loaded with goodies for purchase, and you can take a small fur sample home for free.
 There is no cost for a visit, but donations are welcome.

-There are only three male alpacas at this expansive Harleysville property, but owners Alex and Sandy offer guests plenty to do.
+There are only three alpacas at this expansive Harleysville property, but owners Alex and Sandy offer guests plenty to do.
 Bring quarters for the feeder machine, which dispenses grain pellets that the alpacas excitedly gobble from a plate you can hold.
-For $20, enjoy “Walkapaca,” where you can leash and guide an alpaca on a stroll through the pastures, and even take them through an obstacle course.
+For $20 per family per alpaca, enjoy “Walkapaca,” where you can leash and guide an alpaca on a stroll through the pastures, and even take them through an obstacle course.
 Get a running start with Chevy, and he’ll hop over a low bar for you like a show horse.